binpash/fractal/INSTRUCTIONS.md

 The key result in this paper’s evaluation is that **Fractal provides correct and efficient recovery** for both regular-node and merger-node failures.
 This is demonstrated by its performance compared to fault-free conditions (§6.2, Fig. 7).
 These results were produced using the `--full` inputs of the Koala benchmarks; to accelerate artifact evaluation, in this section we will be using the `--small` inputs.

-**Terminology correspondence:** Here is the correspondence of flag names between the paper and the artifact:
+**Terminology correspondence:** The review process does not require reviewers to set any parameters; all necessary configurations are pre-populated to ensure consistency and ease of use.
+Here is the correspondence of flag names between the paper and the artifact for reference:
 * Fractal (no fault): `--width 8 --r_split --distributed_exec --ft dynamic`
 * Fractal (regular-node fault): `--width 8 --r_split --distributed_exec --ft dynamic --kill regular`
 * Fractal (merger-node fault):`--width 8 --r_split --distributed_exec --ft dynamic --kill merger`